input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 - **RAM**:
   - For test networks (`preprod`, `preview`): 16 GB minimum, 32 GB recommended
   - For `mainnet`: 32 GB minimum, 64 GB recommended
-- **Storage**: At least 500 GB of disk space
+- **Storage**: At least 500 GB of disk space.

 :::info

 The actual resource requirements may vary depending on the signed entity types you choose to support.
-Supporting Cardano database snapshots and transactions certification will require more storage and processing power than supporting only stake distributions.
+Supporting Cardano database snapshots and transaction certification will require more storage and processing power than supporting only stake distributions.

 :::